uxmanashraf/task-chargemap-app/README.md

 ### Tests

-Choose some units that you would like add unit test for.
+Choose some units that you would like to add unit test for.
 Use a framework you are familiar with.
 If you have a lean approach for e2e test you can of course apply it to your project.

 ## Deliverables